A Little More About Me

 NEXUS PRAYER INTERNATIONAL

 So, there you have it.
 A snapshot of my past and present.
 But what of the future?
-Of course, I can’t say for certain, but having spent significant time talking (and listening) to God in prayer this year, I have a pretty good idea…
+Of course, I can’t say for certain, but having spent significant time talking (and listening) to God in prayer and discernment this year, I have a pretty good idea…